Desalination: Vapor-compression distillation

-One such example is CETO, a wave power technology that desalinates seawater using submerged buoys.
-Wave-powered desalination plants began operating on Garden Island in Western Australia in 2013 and in Perth in 2015.

 Membrane distillation

 Membrane distillation uses a temperature difference across a membrane to evaporate vapor from a brine solution and condense pure water on the colder side.
 The design of the membrane can have a significant effect on efficiency and durability.
-A study found that a membrane created via co-axial electrospinning of PVDF-HFP and silica aerogel was able to filter 99.99% of salt after continuous 30 day usage.
+A study found that a membrane created via co-axial electrospinning of PVDF-HFP and silica aerogel was able to filter 99.99% of salt after continuous 30-day usage.